 However, this doesn’t mean that there won’t be a few cats who appreciate a slice of apple.
 So let’s take a look at whether this is a good idea.

-While most of an apple is okay for your cat to eat, the core and seeds cannot be given to animals.
+While most of an apple is okay for your cat to eat, the core and seeds should not be given to animals.

 This means you must take care to ensure their removal before letting your cat eat any apple.

 Apple seeds contain cyanide, which is very dangerous for animals and could poison your cat.

 There’s a lot written about how much it would take to actually poison a cat, but the fact is that the ASPCA still registers apples as toxic to felines.
 Although apple seeds only contain a small amount of cyanide, it is still better to err on the side of caution.